mzabani/codd/README.md

 1. Save this file anywhere with a name such as `create-user-and-employee-table.sql`.
 2. In the older where your migration file is, run `docker run --rm -it --env-file .env --network=host -v "$(pwd)/sql-migrations:/sql-migrations" -v "$(pwd):/new-migrations" mzabani/codd codd add --apply new-migrations/create-user-and-employee-table.sql`.
-3. The file will be renamed and moved to the first folder in `SQL_MIGRATION_PATHS`, it'll also run against your database.
+3. The file will be renamed and moved to the first folder in `CODD_MIGRATION_DIRS`, it'll also run against your database.

-After doing this, I recommend exploring your `DB_ONDISK_HASHES` folder.
+After doing this, I recommend exploring your `CODD_CHECKSUM_DIR` folder.
 Everything in that folder should be put under version control; that's what will enable git to detect conflicts when developers make changes to the same database objects (e.g. same columns, indices, constraints etc.).

 ## More about SQL Migrations